xaya/xaya_docs/games.md

 # Games on the Blockchain

-This document describes how games in Xyon are structured and how they interact with the core Xyon blockchain.
-By following these rules, games ensure that they fit well into the Xyon ecosystem and that the [game-specific Xyon interface](interface.md) works well for them.
+This document describes how games in Xaya are structured and how they interact with the core Xaya blockchain.
+By following these rules, games ensure that they fit well into the Xaya ecosystem and that the [game-specific Xaya interface](interface.md) works well for them.

 ## Basic Model

 Each game has a **game state**, which represents, for instance, the current state and position of each avatar, in-game assets that each player owns, etc.
-A particular state is associated with each block in the Xyon blockchain, and all nodes running a particular game have consensus about the current state.
+A particular state is associated with each block in the Xaya blockchain, and all nodes running a particular game have consensus about the current state.
 This state is roughly speaking what the UTXO set is in Bitcoin, except that it may be more complex as needed for the particular game.